-Talladega College band to march at inauguration, igniting controversy
+Alabama band to march at inauguration, igniting controversy

-Organizers of president-Elect Donald Trump’s inaugural parade say the marching band of Alabama’s oldest private, historically black liberal arts college has accepted an invitation to perform.
+The marching band of Alabama’s oldest private, historically black liberal arts college has accepted an invitation to perform at President-elect Donald Trump’s inaugural parade, organizers said.

-The move comes as historically black schools like Howard University, which marched in President Barack Obama’s first inaugural parade, said they didn’t apply to march at Trump’s inauguration.
+Talladega College’s band will march at Trump’s inauguration as other historically black schools such as Howard University, which performed at President Barack Obama’s first inaugural parade, said they won’t be marching in the Jan.
+20 event.

-The move has lit up Talladega College’s social media sites with a sharp debate about the band’s decision to participate.
-Some people voiced strong opposition, while others support the band’s participation.
+“We were a bit horrified to hear of the invitation,” said Shirley Ferrill of Fairfield, Alabama, a member of Talladega’s Class of 1974.

-The Presidential Inaugural Committee announced Friday that the Talladega College Marching Tornadoes was among 40 groups, including high school bands and military organizations, scheduled to perform in the parade.
+“I don’t want my alma mater to give the appearance of supporting him,” Ferrill said of Trump on Monday.
+“Ignore, decline or whatever, but please don’t send our band out in our name to do that.”

 Most Read Stories